wootfish/eli.sohl.com/drafts/obsidian.md

 `obsidian.symbols.XorSymbol`) or semi-structured shape containers (like `obsidian.shape.ShapeGrid`).

-## Canvas
+## Canvases

 When you want to render a `Group`, you put it on a `Canvas`.
-In the simplest case, this just looks like so:
+In the simplest case, this looks like so:

 ```python
 group = Group([...], [...])